ext-astek-tdu/syncrepl/tests/syncrepl_client_testing_guidelines.md

 To effectively test the client, we need a set of LDIF files representing different test scenarios:

 We need a basic LDIF file that tests could run on it.

+## Method to keep track of ldap changes

+We should have a custom callback class that register every changes from the openLDAP server.